 The Court has the power to make the following orders (known as Section 8 Orders):

-- Prohibited Steps Order – this order prevents a parent or another from acting in a particular matter.
+This prevents a parent or another from acting in a particular matter.
 For example, from removing the child from the care and control of a primary carer or even from removing the child from the jurisdiction of England and Wales.

-- Specific Issue Order – this order is to resolve a particular issue about how a child is to be brought up if the parents cannot agree, ie what religion the child should be brought up in, what school they should attend.
+This order resolves a particular issue about how a child is to be brought up if the parents cannot agree – for example, what religion the child should be brought up in, or what school they should attend.

 A mother or a father with or without parental responsibility can apply for Section 8 Orders.
 Anyone else who is not a biological or adoptive parent must seek leave (permission) of the Court to apply, save for grandparents who no longer require permission.
 Do we want a little more here for grandparents and the contact part of Child Arrangement Orders?